 Voice recognition software is an essential tool in almost any medical practice that can assist with medical transcription, direct dictation into electronic health records, and even provide financial advantages due to the rapid speed of dictation and the elimination of expensive typing companies.
 Professional voice recognition systems will help your practice run more smoothly and improve each patient's experience.
 If you're looking for speech recognition software that will meet the needs of a busy medical practice, there are several options on the market to consider.

 The app from Google Chrome provides voice recognition that can be used for everything from creating basic emails to sending short text messages.
 This particular system uses Chrome's Web Speech API.
 The Google app has been integrated with Google Drive and Dropbox which means you can effortlessly move your transcribed text to different online accounts.
 The big advantage of Google voice is that it is built into many smart phones and android operating systems.
 It is also free.
 The disadvantages that you need a good Internet connection as voice recognition is executed in the cloud.
 Another disadvantage is that you can only dictate for a maximum of about 20 seconds which greatly limits your ability to import lengthy paragraphs.

 Microsoft has developed a Windows component for speech recognition that allows voice commands to dictate a variety of text.
 This includes navigating websites, email functions, shortcuts on the keyboard, and operating the mouse.
 Microsoft Speech doesn't rely on the cloud for recognition or accuracy but functions on user grammar, context, training sessions, and speech samples.
 There is a personal dictionary for dictation that enables users to include their own words and expressions.
 The big advantage this system has is that it is free and built into most versions of Windows.
-Because it is not cloud-based you do not need an active Internet connection and you are not sending your private patient data to an overseas server.
+Because it is not cloud-based, you do not need an active Internet connection and you are not sending your private patient data to an overseas server.
 The main issue with Microsoft speech recognition and medical dictation is that the accuracy is significantly lower out-of-the-box than any Dragon Medical product.
-The Microsoft speech engine is probably at least three generations behind the Dragon Medical practice edition 4.1.
+The Microsoft speech engine is probably at least three generations behind the Dragon Medical practice edition 4.2.
 This means that it is slower and much less accurate.

-The bottom line is that with Dragon Medical you can install it and within five minutes you will be dictating directly into your medical records software accurately and quickly.
+The bottom line is that with Dragon Medical One you can install it and within five minutes you will be dictating directly into your medical records software accurately and quickly.

 The primary benefit of other options is that they're free.
 When running a medical practice, however, it's critical to have the best products possible to deliver quality care to your patients.
-Dragon Medical Practice Edition 4.1 delivers exceptional voice recognition, accurate medical dictation and transcription, and the ability to maintain high quality electronic health records.
+Dragon Medical One delivers exceptional voice recognition, accurate medical dictation and transcription, and the ability to maintain high quality electronic health records.
 All these great features are delivered faster than typing and with high levels of accuracy.
-The voice recognition software in the Dragon Medical Practice Edition 4.1 is superior to other options, making it the best choice for doctors and other health professionals.
+The voice recognition software in the Dragon Medical One is vastly superior to other options, making it the best choice for doctors and other health professionals.